-Second, I’ll admit Seth, that I was a little hesitant in participating in this interview.
+Second, I’ll admit, Seth, that I was a little hesitant to participate in this interview.
 Mixing Memorial Day and what it means with a business/sales interview seemed a little “off track” to me.
 However, I’m proud of what we do here at PowerFilm and what we provide the military, so here I am.

-To answer your question, Seth, I’m a retired, twenty-year active duty Army officer.
-I was commissioned from Iowa State University as an Infantry Lieutenant and served in the Operational and Institutional Army overseas and here in the US.
+To answer your question, Seth, I’m a retired, twenty-year active-duty Army officer.
+I was commissioned by Iowa State University as an Infantry Lieutenant and served in the Operational and Institutional Army overseas and here in the US.
 I did a couple of Middle East tours of duty, including Operation Desert Storm (I’m showing my age), Operation Iraqi Freedom (OIF), and Operation Enduring Freedom (OEF).
-My last duty station consisted of serving seven years in the Pentagon on the Army Staff structuring and working the Requirements and Resources for the Current and Future Forces before retiring as a Lieutenant Colonel and moving back home to Des Moines, Iowa.
+My last duty station consisted of serving seven years in the Pentagon on the Army Staff, structuring and working the Requirements and Resources for the Current and Future Forces before retiring as a Lieutenant Colonel and moving back home to Des Moines, Iowa.

 Very cool.
 What’s the difference between the “Operational” and “Institutional” Army?

 In short, the Operational Army is the warfighting Army – what you see in the movies.
 And the Institutional Army supports the Operational Army by raising, equipping, manning, training, deploying, and maintaining the readiness of the warfighters.
 Both have critical missions and play a vital role in our National Defense.

 Who is the largest user of “energy” in the Department of Defense, and what is the biggest issue with energy consumption in the military today?